Algy/fast-slic/README.md

 (RGB-to-CIELAB conversion time is not included.
 Tested with Ryzen 2600x 6C12T 4.0Hz O.C.)

 ## Known Issues
- * `compactness` is allocated as an 8-byte integer internally, so its value cannot exceed 255.
-You will never need more than 255 compactness in practice.
  * Windows build is quite slower compared to those of linux and mac.
 Maybe it is due to openmp overhead?